 I found this nice Dashboard that will run as a Docker container called Homepage.
 It can link into any APIs and grab some usefull info to display at a glance.
 It will also get Google Calendar and Openweather API details.

 Homepage uses YAML for configuration, YAML stands for "YAML Ain't Markup Language.".
-Which is a human-readable data serialization format that's a superset of JSON.
+Which is a "human-readable data serialization format that's a superset of JSON".
 Great for config files, easy to read and write.
 Supports complex data types like lists and objects.
-Indentation matters.
+But as with Python, indentation really matters.
 As I had already used Docker Compose I was a little familier with YAML and this set up was quiet easy.

 This app links into and reads API data from my OPNSense firewall, PiHole and pretty much most of my Docker images I have running and is now my goto site and home page when I open the browser.